How to Clean Solar PanelsHow to Clean Solar Panels

 Photovoltaic cells are made of semiconductor materials, usually silicon.

 When sunlight hits these cells, it excites the electrons, causing them to move.
 This movement creates an electric current, which is then captured and used to energise your home.
+This process is clean and renewable.

 Types of Solar Panels